Miley Cyrus: 2016–2017: The Voice and Younger Now

-In 2016, following the release of her fifth studio album the previous year, Cyrus resumed working on her sixth studio effort.
+In 2015, following the release of her fifth studio album, Cyrus resumed working on her sixth studio effort.
 She was a key advisor during the tenth season of the reality singing competition The Voice.
-In March, Cyrus had signed on as a coach for the eleventh season of The Voice as a replacement for Gwen Stefani; Cyrus became the youngest coach to appear in any incarnation of the series.
+In March 2016, Cyrus had signed on as a coach for the eleventh season of The Voice as a replacement for Gwen Stefani; Cyrus became the youngest coach to appear in any incarnation of the series.
 In September 2016, Cyrus co-starred in Crisis in Six Scenes, a television series Woody Allen created for Amazon Studios.
 She played a radical activist who causes chaos in a conservative 1960s household while hiding from the police.
 On September 17, 2016, she appeared on The Tonight Show Starring Jimmy Fallon and covered Bob Dylan's "Baby, I'm In the Mood for You".
 Cyrus also had an uncredited voice cameo as Mainframe in the superhero film Guardians of the Galaxy Vol. 2, released in May 2017.

 On May 11, 2017, Cyrus released "Malibu" as the lead single from her sixth album.
 The single debuted at No. 64 on the Billboard Hot 100 and peaked at No. 10 on the chart on its second week.
 On June 9, Cyrus released "Inspired" after performing the song at the One Love Manchester benefit concert.
 It served as a promotional single from the album.
 On August 8, Cyrus announced that her sixth studio album would be titled Younger Now and would be released on September 29, 2017.
 The album's title track was released as the second single from the album on August 18 and debuted and peaked at No. 79 on the Billboard Hot 100.
 On August 27, Cyrus performed the track at the 2017 MTV Video Music Awards.
 On September 15, she performed "Malibu", "Younger Now", "See You Again", "Party in the U.S.A." and a cover of the Roberta Flack hit "The First Time Ever I Saw Your Face" (written by Ewan McColl) for the BBC Radio 1 Live Lounge.
 On October 2, as part of her one-week regular musical appearances on The Tonight Show Starring Jimmy Fallon, Cyrus sang her 2009 hit single "The Climb" for the first time since 2011 alongside a cover of "No Freedom" by Dido to honor the victims of the Las Vegas shooting.
-The former one has since then been performed at multiple charity events and democratic marches like March For Our Lives.
-That same year Cyrus also returned as a coach in the thirteenth season of The Voice after taking a one-season hiatus.
+The former song has since been performed at multiple charity events, protests, and marches, including at the March For Our Lives demonstrations in Washington, D.C.
+That same year, Cyrus returned as a coach in the thirteenth season of The Voice after taking a one-season hiatus.
 On October 5, 2017, Cyrus confirmed that she would not be returning to The Voice for season fourteen.
-On October 30, 2017, Cyrus revealed she would neither release any further singles from Younger Now nor tour for it.
+On October 30, 2017, Cyrus revealed she would not release any further singles from Younger Now, nor would she tour for it.